Host Community Respecting Refugee Housing: Preliminaries

-\paragraph{Parameterised Complexity} We study the problem in the framework of parameterised complexity~\cite{CyganFKLMPPS2015,DowneyF1995,Niedermeier2006}.
-Here, we investigate the complexity of the problem not only with respect to an input size~$n$, but even assuming some additional \emph{parameter} $k$.
-The goal is to find a parameter which is small and the ``hardness'' can be confined to this parameter.
-The most favourable outcome is an algorithm with running time $f(k)\cdot n^{\Oh{1}}$, where $f$ is any computable function.
-We call this algorithm \emph{fixed-parameter tractable} and the complexity class containing all problems that admit algorithms with such running time is called \FPT.
+We study the problem in the framework of parameterized complexity~\cite{CyganFKLMPPS2015,DowneyF1995,Niedermeier2006}.
+Here, we investigate the complexity of the problem not only with respect to an input size~$n$ but even assuming some additional \emph{parameter}~$k$.
+The goal is to find a parameter that is small, and the ``hardness'' can be confined to this parameter.
+The most favorable outcome is an algorithm with running time~$f(k)\cdot n^{\Oh{1}}$, where~$f$ is any computable function.
+We call this algorithm \emph{fixed-parameter tractable}, and the complexity class containing all problems that admit algorithms with such running time is called \FPT.
 Not all combinations of parameters yield to fixed-parameter tractable algorithms.
-A less favourable outcome is an algorithm running in $n^{f(k)}$ time, where $f$ is any computable function.
-Parameterised problems admitting such algorithms belong to complexity class~\XP.
-To exclude the existence of a fixed-parameter tractable algorithm, one can show that the parameterised problem is \Wh[t] for some $t\geq 1$.
-This can be done via a \emph{parameterised reduction} from any problem known to be \Wh[t].
+A less favorable outcome is an algorithm running in~$n^{f(k)}$ time, where~$f$ is any computable function.
+Parameterized problems admitting such algorithms belong to complexity class~\XP.
+To exclude the existence of a fixed-parameter tractable algorithm, one can show that the parameterized problem is \Wh[t] for some~$t\geq 1$.
+This can be done via a \emph{parameterized reduction} from any problem known to be \Wh[t].